 - Share information only with verified individuals on a need-to-know basis even in the normal course of business

 - Do not allow anyone to access your computer or mobile device remotely

 In addition to the above best practices, consider these general prevention best practices:

 - Always remain vigilant for suspicious activity on all of your accounts

 - Monitor transactions on a regular basis as well as set up alerts

-- Consider signing up for paperless billing and statements, to prevent stolen information from the mail or someone without permission
+- Consider signing up for paperless billing and statements, to prevent stolen information from the mail

 - Enable online alerts to notify you of potential fraudulent transactions and account changes, such as changes to your contact information